-External Filter Maintenance - Aluminum mesh, 2-inch thick filters are located in the supply weatherhood (if the weatherhood option was purchased).
+External Filter Maintenance - Aluminum mesh,

+weatherhood.
 These filters should be checked and cleaned on a regular basis for best efficiency.
 The frequency of cleaning depends upon the cleanliness of the incoming air.
-These filters should cleaned by rinsing with a mild detergent in warm water prior to start-up.
+These filters should be cleaned by rinsing with a mild detergent in warm water prior to start-up.